ddbj/mssassist/README.md

 ~~~
 w3const@a012
 git clone https://github.com/ddbj/mssassist.git ~/mssassist → see NOTE!
   Note!
 Do NOT change the destition name for installing the mssassist.
-When you would like to change the directory name from 'mssassist', you should change the variables in each shell script.
+When you would like to change the directory name from 'mssassist', you should change the value of $BASE variable in each shell script.
  ↓
 cd ~/mssassist
 ln -s ddbj_autofix.sh ddbj_autofix